-Question: What are "the appropriate harmonized standards" in Annex I, section 3.1.2, last paragraph, which set out the examinations and tests for the approval of permanent joining procedures and personnel ?

-Answer: The appropriate harmonized standards are

-- the specific harmonized supporting standards, subject to verification of their suitability for the equipment being built.

-- or

-- the relevant harmonized product standards.

-In both cases the relevant requirements of PED Annex I section 3.1.2 are to be covered by the standard and these provisions are to be referenced in Annex ZA.
+Question What are "the appropriate harmonized standards" in Annex I, section 3.1.2, last paragraph, which set out the examinations and tests for the approval of permanent joining procedures and personnel?
+Answer The appropriate harmonized standards are the specific harmonized supporting standards, subject to verification of their suitability for the equipment being built. or the relevant harmonized product standards.
+In both cases the relevant requirements of PED Annex I Section 3.1.2 are to be covered by the standard and these provisions are to be referenced in the individual standards' Annex ZA.
+Reason Note [x]